luklue/RaspberryPi-SmartHome/README.md

 * 5. Copying files

 ###1.
 Short Introduction
-In the summer of 2015 I did a practicum in a small company in Aachen, Germany.
-I started with literally zero knowledge of programming and during three weeks I googled the shit together to complete this projekt.
+In the summer of 2015 I did a internship in a small company in Aachen, Germany.
+I started with literally zero knowledge of programming and during three weeks I googled the shit together to complete this project.
 This is a step by step ReadMe so you might want to skip some parts.

 ###2.
 Used Hardware
 * Raspberry Pi B+ (In this project I just used 11 out of 40 Pins, so another Raspi might be possible)